rob893/typescript-extended-linq/README.md

 ### [maxBy](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#maxBy)

+Returns the maximum value in a generic sequence according to a specified key selector function.

 ### [min](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#min)

+Returns the min value in a sequence of values.

 ### [minBy](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#minBy)

+Returns the min value in a generic sequence according to a specified key selector function.

 ### [ofType](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#ofType)

+Filters the elements of an IEnumerable based on a specified type.

 ### [orderBy](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#orderBy)

+Sorts the elements of a sequence in ascending order.

 ### [orderByDescending](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#orderByDescending)

+Sorts the elements of a sequence in descending order.

 ### [pipe](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#pipe)

+Executes the given action on each element in the source sequence and yields it.

 ### [prepend](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#prepend)

+Adds a value to the beginning of the sequence.

 ### [quantile](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#quantile)

+Computes the quantile of a sequence.

 ### [reverse](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#reverse)

+Inverts the order of the elements in a sequence.

 ### [rightJoinHeterogeneous](https://rob893.github.io/typescript-extended-linq/interfaces/IEnumerable.html#rightJoinHeterogeneous)